lemppu/openrw/rwgame/config/README.md

 # OpenRW Configuration

-OpenRW configuration can be provided either by a command line and/or a settings file in INI format.
+OpenRW configuration can be provided by a command line and/or a settings file in INI format.

 Configuration uses `boost::program_options` for parsing, but is independent of other components in `RWGame` and other modules of OpenRW except `RWCore`, from